pysal/libpysal/docs/user-guide/intro.rst

 - work with built-in example spatial data sets
 - how to use spatial weights
 - how to use spatial graphs
+- how to use kernels

 Notebooks cover just a small selection of functions as an illustration of principles.
-For a full overview of momepy capabilities, head to the `API <../api.rst>`_.
+For a full overview of libpysal's capabilities, head to the `API <../api.rst>`_.

 .. toctree::